University of Alabama School of Law

-Approximately 383 JD students attended Alabama Law during school year 2018–2019.
-62 undergraduate institutions and 25 states are represented among the class of 2021, and the student-faculty ratio is 6.3 to 1.
+Approximately 428 JD students attended Alabama Law during school year 2022–2023.
+51 undergraduate institutions, 23 states, and 3 countries are represented among the class of 2026, and the student-faculty ratio is 6.7 to 1.

 Academics

 Alabama Law offers the Juris Doctor (J.D.) degree, as well as an International LL.M., an LL.M. in Taxation, and an LL.M. in Business Transactions.
 In conjunction with the Manderson Graduate School of Business, the law school also offers a four-year joint J.D./M.B.A. program.
 Students may also pursue a number of graduate degrees through established dual enrollment programs for M.A. or Ph.D. in Political Science, M.P.A., Ph.D. in Economics, or LL.M. in Taxation.
 Certificates in Public Interest Law, Governmental Affairs, and International and Comparative Law are also available.

 Admissions have been increasingly selective.
-The class of 2021 has a median LSAT score of 164 and median undergraduate GPA of 3.88.
-The 75th and 25th percentile for these metrics are 165 and 3.95, and 157 and 3.42, respectively.
+The class of 2026 has a median LSAT score of 167 and median undergraduate GPA of 3.95.
+The 75th and 25th percentile for these metrics are 168 and 4.00, and 159 and 3.63, respectively.